TN vs IPS vs VA: Best Monitor Display for Gaming

 IPS Panels are a clear winner when it comes to viewing angle.
 IPS Panels, as already explained, have a wide viewing angle without any noticeable drop in image quality on the monitor.

-VA panels, on the other hand, will have a considerable degradation of about 20 degrees to the side, which is seen as a dramatic loss of saturation.
+VA panels, on the other hand, have a considerable degradation of about 20 degrees to the side.

 Contrast